tikv/community/GOVERNANCE.md

 ### Maintainers

-While the PMC is the core management group that oversees the project, Maintainers are the technical authority in the Developer Group who function as planners and designers of each project.
+While the PMC is the core management group that oversees the project at a community level, Maintainers are the technical authority who function as planners and designers of each sub-project.
 Maintainers set technical directions and priorities for the sub-project owned by the specific SIG, and ensure its sustained health and development.
 They make or approve design decisions for the project - either directly or by delegating these responsibilities.
 Maintainers are appointed by the PMC with supermajority votes.

 If a Maintainer is no longer interested or cannot perform the Maintainer duties listed above, they should volunteer to be moved to emeritus status.